Kote Camacho: Biography

 Kote was born in Oiartzun, Basque Country, in 1980.
 He drew comics for fanzine Napartheid and cartoons for local press while he studied Fine Arts at the University of the Basque Country.

-He worked as a storyboard artist for Julio Medem, Juan Carlos Fresnadillo, Max Lemcke and Alex Garland.
+He worked as a storyboard artist in DNA Films and other companies, for Julio Medem, Juan Carlos Fresnadillo, Max Lemcke and Alex Garland.

 He wrote, directed, edited, animated and sound designed La Gran Carrera, what would be his first internationally acclaimed production.
 The film was nominated for the 24th European Film Awards and gathered 72 international awards.
 His second known film Elkartea went on to become the first Basque-language film ever selected at the Clermont-Ferrand Film Festival.
 In 2020, he created the Basque independent news outlet Independentea.eus.

 Kote put together Komiki Films, a film and animation production company.
 He published his own comic: Txillardegi eta Monzon Bergaran, related to his documentary film Txillardegiren Klika about the Basque linguist Txillardegi, released in the 21st edition of Korrika, a major Basque cultural event.

 Puzzleak, The Rape Palace is a short film he wrote and directed together with the woman behind its real story.
-The case behind the story turns out to be a local version of an Epstein-kind of case.
-Their short film gained recognition, got 12 awards and was pre-selected for Goya Awards in 2024.